-In late June I checked out the Wizarding World of Harry Potter.
-This page is one of several resulting reviews, which include:
+I’ve checked out Hogsmeade at the Wizarding World of Harry Potter multiple times, most recently in November.
+This page is one of several reviews of Hogsmeade, which include:

 - The Flight of the Hippogriff